Your questions answered about Canada's residential school system

-An amendment to the Indian Act in 1894 made attendance at residential schools compulsory.
 Children were removed from their families and culture and forced to learn English, embrace Christianity and adopt the customs of the country's white majority.

 The National Centre for Truth and Reconciliation examining residential schools has identified the names of, or information about, more than 4,100 children who died while attending these schools, most due to malnourishment or disease.